Pumping and Breastfeeding

 In case you are also curious about what the best pumping set up is for pumping at work, I have a couple recommendations to help make pumping at work a lot less of a hassle and even more productive!

-I really like the Pumpables Genie Plus for pumping at work because it is compact, quiet and very light weight – making it perfect for storing in your desk and toting it to and from work.
+I really love the BabyBuddah Breast Pump for pumping at work because it is compact, quiet and very light weight – making it perfect for storing in your desk and toting it to and from work.

 Or, keep this pump at work and leave your larger personal breast pump at home.

-If you’re interested in grabbing the Genie Plus, take advantage of this 10% off your entire order.
+If you’re interested in grabbing the BabyBuddha, take 10% off your entire order with this link or with the code LOVEOURLITTLES10 (no email required)!

 Best Hands-Free Pumping Kit for Work